Academic Catalog and Handbooks

 EXHS 310 Principles of Strength Training and Conditioning (4 Credits)

 Students will develop a functional understanding of exercise science as it applies to strength training and conditioning.
 Exercise science concepts and principles will be applied to assess human performance, and to design evidence-based exercise programs.
 In the laboratory portion of the course, students will develop a practical understanding of the principles of test selection and administration, and the principles used to effectively instruct physically active individuals in safe and effective exercise technique.
-Spring of odd years.

-Prerequisites: (EXHS 258 or ESSS 258) or BIOL 216 or BIOL 325
+Prerequisites: (EXHS 210 and BIOL 216) or (EXHS 210 and BIOL 323) or BIOL 325

 Corequisites: EXHS 310L